-Used to treat opioid addiction, Suboxone is a narcotic that also has some addictive tendencies.
-While it is less habit-forming than methadone, Suboxone is just one component of opioid addiction recovery.
-And it has the potential to be just as addictive as the substances it is supposed to curb.
+Used to treat opioid addiction, Suboxone is a narcotic that also has can be addictive if not taken as instructed.
+While it is less habit-forming than methadone, it is just one component of opioid addiction recovery, and it has the potential to be just as addictive as the substances it is supposed to curb.

 Why is this the case?
 And just what are the side effects of Suboxone misuse?
 Let’s take a more in-depth look.